scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/safe-shutdown.rst

    .. include:: /rst_include/scylla-commands-stop-index.rst

 #.
-To start the nodes again safely, proceed to the `Start Clusters Cleanly <../safe-start>`_ procedure.
+To start the nodes again safely, proceed to the :doc:`Start Clusters Cleanly <safe-start>` procedure.